-Commas are the trickiest punctuation mark and have lots of guidelines (that have lots of exceptions), so they have their own separate blog article coming.
+Commas are the trickiest punctuation mark and have lots of guidelines (that have lots of exceptions), so they have their own separate blog post.

-→ Avoid using parentheses in dialogue, though, as it may be difficult for the reader to tell if the speaker is giving an aside, or if the author is inserting a comment into the dialogue.
+Avoid using parentheses in dialogue.
+It may be difficult for the reader to tell if the speaker is giving an aside, or if the author is inserting a comment into the dialogue.

 I am obsessed with shoes.
 (I am, after all, a woman.)